Control Objectives for Security Outcomes

 A control objective is the specific security outcome a control is supposed to achieve.

 A control objective is the specific security outcome a control is supposed to achieve.
-In plain language, it explains what a safeguard is meant to accomplish, not just what tool or process happens to exist.
+In plain language, it explains what a safeguard is meant to accomplish, not just what tool or procedure happens to exist.

 Why It Matters